kleinbottle/swanlotus/content/blogs/differential-equations/differential-equations.md

 #.
 Time: This is the time we experience---24 hours or 86,400 seconds in a day---usually denoted by the letter $t$.

 #.
 Scalar: A quantity that only has magnitude.
-Examples include time, temperature, distance, mass, etc.
+Examples include time, temperature, distance, mass, energy, etc.

 #.
 Vector: A quantity that has both magnitude and direction.
 While _distance_ is a scalar that defines the length between two points, _displacement_ is a vector and encodes both the length between two points _and_ their direction.
 Vectors are usually denoted in boldface, like $\mathbf{a}$, or when written, with a squiggle atop or underneath the symbol.